dosipod/SrWiki/Contributing-to-SR-WLED.md

 We learned a long time ago that a adding new code can make for a LOT of testing.
-Before you offer to help out with this fork, please keep in mind that we support:
+If you offer to help out with this fork, please keep in mind that we support:

 * Several different analog microphones and some in different configurations (ie MAX9814), each of which need to be tested.
 * Line-in, with different possible line-in levels.